 You’ll know when you’ve mastered this section, as you’ll be confidently driving and parking regardless of whether you are in an urban or rural environment during the day or at night.

-The cost of completing your Pass Plus varies depending on where you live, but will typically cost between £150 to £200.
+The cost of completing your Pass Plus varies depending on where you live, the instructor/driving school and how long your training takes, but will typically cost between £150 to £250.

 In some areas, councils subsidise the cost of the Pass Plus to encourage people to take up the extra lessons.
 So if you are interested in carrying out the Pass Plus but are concerned about cost, you should get in touch with your local council to see if they do offer any subsidies.